 Using Milk and Chalk paint in coastal home decor

-My home staging company, Rave ReViews, regularly repaints furniture for use in our inventory.
+Our home staging company, Rave ReViews, regularly repaints furniture for use in our inventory.
 Taking old pieces and remaking them into something new, fresh, and modern is not only a lot of fun, but it differentiates us from other staging companies that are still stuck in the Bombay look of last decade, or worse yet, using corporate style rental pieces that don’t reflect the Jacksonville lifestyle.

 This old footboard has been given new life by using several coats of Milk paint in layering colors.
 By adding D-rings on the back, we are able to attach it to the wall, behind the mattress, box, and rails.
-Find out how we created this transformation and view more photos.

 Don’t be afraid of mixing and matching painted pieces either.
 This pale yellow table was paired with an antique headboard that was accented with teal and gold.

 Of course, as I mentioned earlier, not all of the painted furniture in coastal designs are soft beachy tones.
 The new coastal look includes some outrageously bright colors as well.

 See how we used these headboards and a bed-in-a-bag to create luxurious coastal spaces.

 Finally, don’t think that this painted look is just for wood.
 Anything that you can paint, may be the perfect application for this shabby coastal chic look.
 Check out this great metal table that we used in a home staging project in Deerwood.
 This luxury home was once the site of a treaty signed by President Gerald Ford and Anwar Al-Sedat of Egypt – showing that coastal chic can fit in just about everywhere.coastal design, custom homes jacksonville fl, Glenn Layton Homes

 Categorized in: Uncategorized

 This post was written by Glenn Layton Homes